am-cornelis/know-ur-ide/exercices/06-version-control.md

 1. Make a change to 2 files and commit changes.
 Same steps as above.
 1. Make a change to 2 files, revert one and commit the other.
 Same steps as above.
 1. Compare a file to a previous version.
 Same steps as above.
+1. Edit a file in several places, only commit some changes.
+Same steps as above.
+(This is if you're using git in particular... interactive adding, I'm looking at you!)